 Our neighbor’s house had a leaky roof and the handy man came for a visit.
 This peaked my daughter’s interest and she wanted to know why.
 If you’ve had a small child living in your home, I’m sure you’re familiar with this barrage of non-stop questions that keep coming even if you’ve already answered them…at least three times: Why is the plumber here?
-Why is their roof leaking?
+Why is the roof leaking?
 Why does he have a friend with him?
 Why do they have a ladder?
 Why aren’t they fixing our roof?
 Is our roof leaking?
-Why is their roof leaking?

 We found some cardboard in our recycling bin and got to work crafting two structures: one with a pitched roof (our house) and one with a flat roof (our neighbor’s house).

 And then we ran a little experiment by placing them in the sink and running “rain water” over them.
 The water rolled right down the sides of the pitched roof and puddled up on the flat roof.
 And then, finally, she got it!